-An RO system can produce clean, filtered water for pennies per gallon.
-For families that spend a lot on bottled water each month, or pay to have a water jug delivery service, a reverse osmosis drinking water system installed at the kitchen sink can save a lot of money.
+Investing in a Reverse Osmosis drinking water system means you won't have to buy bottled water, fill up water jugs outside the grocery store, or pay for a water jug delivery service.
+Reverse Osmosis filtration can produce clean, filtered water for pennies per gallon.
 How much do RO systems cost?
-Single faucet Reverse Osmosis systems cost anywhere from $195 to $435.
-And if you install the system yourself (which a lot of people successfully do), you can save money there, as well.
+Single faucet Reverse Osmosis systems cost anywhere from $195 to $435, and if you install the system yourself (which a lot of people successfully do), you can save money there, as well.

 While some water filtration and purification systems are cumbersome and time consuming to maintain, a reverse osmosis filtration system is quite easy.
 Simply change out the filters and membranes according to your system’s manual.
 And if you buy from ESP Water Products, we'll send you a reminder when it's time to order a replacement filter!
 Most filters are replaced every six to 12 months and the membrane should be replaced every two years.
 This length can vary depending on the water quality in your area and how much you use your RO system.

 The tiny pores of an RO system can become clogged if not properly maintained.
 Even common chlorine can damage an RO system.
 Therefore, RO system owners should carefully follow the system’s maintenance manual and service guidelines.
 In some cases, RO owners have also invested in a sediment pre-filter to protect the system from fouling.
 To understand what it takes to change your own filter, we recommend you read this.